 There’s a long-standing joke between my mom and my 4 sisters.
 She claims that we have never written anything about her.
 In all our years of composition classes and papers, she claims, we have never written a glorious ode to her virtues.
-I have proof that in preschool I wrote some very heartfelt things about her popcorn with my handprint on the back.
-But I don’t think this is what she’s talking about.
+(I have proof that in preschool I wrote some very heartfelt things about her popcorn on a block of wood with my handprint on the back.
+But I don’t think this is what she’s talking about.)

 - My mom (and dad) moved to Florida when the youngest were 7 and 8.
 That’s a car ride.
-But then there were car trips back and forth to visit family back in St. Louis.
-If that weren't enough, we moved to Guatemala when my baby sister was just under 3.
-We drove 3 cars through Mexico.
-It took 5 days.
-Subsequent trips got more efficient.
-We made the trip 4 more times through the years and got it down to 3 days through Mexico.
+But then there were car trips back and forth to visit family in St. Louis.
+If that weren't enough, we moved to Guatemala when the new baby sister was just under 3.
+We drove 3 cars through Mexico and it took 5 days!
+I know!
+I was there!
+Subsequent trips got more efficient and we made the trip 4 more times through the years and got it down to 3 days through Mexico.
 THROUGH MEXICO!
 Ohmygosh.

 - My mom has incredible kid intuition!
 She has a gift from God for young children.
 She has background early childhood development and it shows.
 She’s the child whisperer.
 She instinctively knows how to respond to the varieties of children behaviors and she has decades of experience managing little persons.
 If things are starting to get hairy, she not only brings peace and order, but she’ll have them playing a game.
 For the past 18 years we’ve always had a grandbaby around and there’s only a 6-year gap between the youngest daughter and the oldest grandchild.
 She “gets” children.
 They’re never a nuisance, rather they’re tired, or hungry or just need some attention.
 She’ll have your kids eating out of her hand in no time.
 It’s a gift.